dolittle/Runtime/Documentation/Articles/events/event_store.md

 The first commit for an Event Source is number 1.
 The first event in a commit is numbered 0.
 The Event Version is instrumental in supporting **optimistic concurrency**.
 ### Correlation Id
-A unique identifier (guid) that can trace a single transaction through the system.
+A unique identifier (guid) that allows tracing of a single transaction through the system.
 The correlation id identifies which transaction resulted in this commit.
 ### Artifact
 A unique identifier for the type of the Event.
 As events are long living and can evolve, they are separated from any particular system type.
 An artifact identifies the concept of this event separated from any particular code representation (e.g. class).
 ### Original Context
 The original context contains information about the Application, Bounded Context, Tenant and Environment in which the Event was generated.
 Events can be broadcast from one bounded context to another, though only one bounded context (identified by the Original Context) can own an Event.
 ### Occurrred
-Indicates when the event occurred - when it was persisted - in UTC.
+The timestamp indicating when the event occurred - when it was persisted - in UTC.

 ### Commit Metadata

-In addition, the Commit contains an Event Store assigned globally increasing number indicating the order in which commits were committed to the Event Store (cutting across all Event Sources).
+In addition, the Commit contains an Event Store assigned, globally increasing number indicating the order in which commits were committed to the Event Store (cutting across all Event Sources).
 This **Commit Sequence Number** is important in allowing *Event Processors* to track which events they have processed and to “catch up” when they re-start.

 {{% notice Info %}}
 Event Processors track the last version of the event that they processed in the form of the **CommittedEventVersion**.
 This offset into the Event Stream is persisted.